Best PS5 games 2023: 15 PlayStation 5 titles you need to play

 ➖ Some cars feel unobtainable without microtransactions

 Gran Turismo 7 puts you in the driver’s seat of some of the world’s best cars, but thanks to the PS5, you feel like you’re really there.
-The DualSense controller mimics every gear change and the roar of a car’s engine.
+The DualSense controller mimics every gear change and the roar of a car’s engine to great effect.
 You also feel resistance in the triggers when you press down on the throttle or brakes, and it’s an incredibly convincing sensation.

 ➕ A showcase for the DualSense controller